Janamou/android-testing-codelab/01-uiautomator/README.md

 # Part 1 - UI Automator

 In this part of the code lab we create Android test using UI Automator library.
+You can use UI Automator to test multiple application as well as system applications.

 UI Automator provides you with a couple of API classes which you can use for writing your tests.